 Another very crucial factor to take care of is stock shelf life.
 In the above example, the priority was profitability first and then turn over till the last piece of stock.
 When you know that the stock will be a dead stock or will become obsolete, the priority changes after a point of time to sales first and profitability later.
-Suppose if the product is milk that will perish in 4 days and you are sitting on the 3rd-day end.
+Suppose the product is milk that will perish in 4 days, and you are sitting on the 3rd-day end.
 Priority will change if you have more stock than what you can sell on the 4th day.
 Here, on the 4th day, you should even sell the milk at half its cost to recover the invested capital.
 Else, you are at risk of losing your capital; leave the thoughts of profit.

 Holding Costs / Carrying Costs

-Both holding and carrying costs of inventory impacts the decision relating to inventory.
+Both holding and carrying costs of inventory impact the decision relating to inventory.
 Whether to hold or move with lower profitability.
 Inventory holding costs increase when the turnover is low and decreases when the turnover is high.
 Take an example of warehouse rent.
 Suppose you have taken on rent a warehouse @ $10000 per month and you sell water purifiers @ $1000, and its cost price is $920.
 Your contribution per purifier is $80.
 Recalling the concepts of marginal costing,